-Ordinarily, trustees should prepare a statement of investment principles ("SIP") governing decisions about investments.
-This is a requirement for schemes with membership of 100 members or more
+Ordinarily, trustees should prepare a Statement of Investment Principles ("SIP") governing decisions about investments.
+This is a requirement for schemes with 100 members or more.

-No Statement of Investment Principles exists for the Scheme as it has fewer than 100 members and as such is not a requirement.
+No serviceable Statement of Investment Principles exists for the Scheme.
+As the Scheme has fewer than 100 members it is not a legal requirement to produce a SIP.